Bijan-A/oem-aa-mod-installer/README.md

 4. Wait a couple of seconds — the diagnostic menu should launch automatically.

-5. In the diagnostic menu, open a terminal and run:
+5. In the diagnostic menu, open a terminal (click 'Next', then 'Terminal') and run:

    ```sh
    cd /tmp/mnt/sda1